PROJECTS

 I did a paper on this building in 1980 while in architecture school.
 Then the building had lost purpose, and Mies Van der Rohe designed a modernist masterpiece to house the library's books blocks away.
 In the 1990's it served as a construction office while the new convention center was being built and suffered a terrible insulating glass retrofit in the process.

+When Apple eyed the building in 2016, it was worn, dirty, and unmodernized.
+The original Carnegie Libraries were of varying build quality.
+We reproduced the main entrances, façade, and clerestory casements throughout.
 We did a mock-up to show Apple these 110-year-old windows could be made to operate from a cell phone, but they were not interested.
 They chose to install double-pane glass throughout.
 This will work well in the reproduction sash, but I predict seal failure will develop in the large original sash.

 The building suffered riot damage a few years later and so we were restoring our own work.
 See the photos for a concealed cremone of our design at the South entrance to improve strength and keep a clean Apple look.